ShareTraitProject/ShareTraitDatabase/sharatrait-database-v1/db-publish/README.md

 GROUP BY measurement.measurement_pk
 ```

-## master query description

-- the master-query-all.sql selects all the mapping attributes items found in [shatrait db attribute mapping to sharetrait_dataset_col_name](https://github.com/ShareTraitProject/ShareTraitDatabase/blob/main/sharatrait-database-v1/db-documentation/ShareTrait-dataset-database-mapping.csv), thus replicating the complete record list of the dataset "ShareTrait_DataBase_v1.0.0.csv", Published in Zenodo July 12, 2023 | Version 1.0.0, [DOI](https://doi.org/10.5281/zenodo.8138904)
-- the query "master-query-all.sql" can be used directly from the Sqlite3 window prompt or SQLiteStudio.
-In order to run the SQL query and obtain the identical file to "ShareTrait_DataBase_v1.0.0.csv", Published in Zenodo July 12, 2023 | Version 1.0.0, [DOI](https://doi.org/10.5281/zenodo.8138904), you can run the query file in SQL format against the Sharetrait database that you have downloaded via this repository.
-- The only difference between the two versions will be the headers, in which we provide the mapping file "ShareTrait-dataset-database-mapping.csv" found in this repository
-- In terms of values, in particular to measurements and trait characteristics, this query completes all information with complete association as found in the original dataset.

 ## how to access and use the files

-- The simple way is that you download all the files of this repository in one folder.
+- The simple way to use these files is that you download all the files of this repository in one folder in your local environment.
 - You can access the database (.db) by using SQLiteStudio or SQLite [^1].
-- You can save the run the query against the database.
-If you downloaded the files in the same folder, then the command is simply run this command from the terminal:
+- You can save the run the query against the database by using this command line in the terminal.
+If you have downloaded the files in the same folder, then the command is simply run this command from the terminal:

 ```
 sqlite3 ShareTrait-database-v1.2.0.db < master-query-all.sql
 ```

 Please note that you have to have sqlite3 downloaded in your system.

-You can also place the whole paths of the files for running the query.
+You can also place the complete files paths (database and sql query) of the files for running the query.
-For more information and documentation, please go and refer to ShareTrait development repositories [^2].

 ## support

 For any questions about ShareTrait DataBase SQL version 1.2.0, you can contact the following developers:

 - Irene Martorelli: i.martorelli@vu.nl
-- Wilco Verberk: wilco.verberk@ru.nl
 - Brett Olivier: b.g.olivier@vu.nl

-- Felix Leiva: f.leiva@science.ru.nl
-- Jacintha Ellers: j.ellers@vu.nl
-- Matty Berg: m.p.berg@vu.nl
+> [!NOTE]
+For more information and documentation, please go and refer to ShareTrait development repositories [^2].

 ---